xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 When the application under test (AUT) changes, object locators might be broken or unable to identify the target element.
 Hence, creating and using correct, resilient locators are crucial to the success of Web UI test automation.

 From version 7.6.0, Katalon Studio supports the self-healing mechanism to tackle the issue of broken locators during execution.
-This feature can reduce your test maintenance effort substantially, exceptionally when the test cases run in batch overnight.
+This feature can reduce your test maintenance effort substantially, especially when test cases run in batch overnight.

 This article guides you through: